MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

 ## Firefox

 The following steps show how to use the developer tools in Firefox.
-For more information, see [Firefox Developer Tools](https://developer.mozilla.org/docs/Tools).
+For more information, see [Firefox DevTools User Docs](https://firefox-source-docs.mozilla.org/devtools-user/index.html).

 1. Sign in to the [Azure portal](https://portal.azure.com).
 It's important to sign in _before_ you start the trace so that the trace doesn't contain sensitive information related to your account.

 1. Start recording the steps you take in the portal.
-Use [Steps Recorder](https://support.microsoft.com/windows/record-steps-to-reproduce-a-problem-46582a9b-620f-2e36-00c9-04e25d784e47) on Windows, or see [How to record the screen on your Mac](https://support.apple.com/HT208721).
+Use [Steps Recorder](https://support.microsoft.com/windows/record-steps-to-reproduce-a-problem-46582a9b-620f-2e36-00c9-04e25d784e47) on Windows, or see [How to record the screen on your Mac](https://support.apple.com/102618).

 1. In the portal, navigate to the step prior to where the issue occurs.